 3. Implement proactive equipment maintenance

-Take Midwest Materials, one of our clients that produces sheet finished steel products.
-They were losing 1 million dollars per year in downtime for lost production.
-They’ve decided to implement Limble CMMS and start doing more preventive work, effectively improving their production efficiency.
+One of Limble’s clients, Midwest Materials, lost 1 million dollars per year in downtime and lost production.
+Limble CMMS helped them start doing more proactive maintenance, which improved their PE.
 You can watch their journey here.

 4. Invest in employee training and engagement

 According to Gallup’s State of the American Workplace report, only 25% of plant workers feel engaged at work, making it the least engaged job in the US.